-A switchover is typically used to reduce primary database downtime during planned outages, such as operating system or hardware upgrades, or rolling upgrades of the Oracle database software and patch sets (described in Chapter 13, "Using SQL Apply to Upgrade the Oracle Database").
+A switchover is typically used to reduce primary database downtime during planned outages.

+Planned outages are events such as operating system or hardware upgrades, or rolling upgrades of the Oracle database software and patch sets.

 A switchover takes place in two phases.
 In the first phase, the existing primary database undergoes a transition to a standby role.
 In the second phase, a standby database undergoes a transition to the primary role.